Are Mom Groups Helpful or Harmful? What Moms Should Know - Baby Chick

 There are entire TikTok accounts dedicated to the world of mom groups, and some of the things you see posted are pretty accurate.
 You have undoubtedly seen a mom post an innocent picture of her child in their car seat, and if the chest clip is a millimeter off, she will be positively roasted in the comments.
 Is car seat safety important?
 Yes, 1 million percent.
 We must ensure that our children are fitted in their seats properly.
 But is it okay to call someone an unfit parent if they make a small mistake?
 No, it’s not.

-Mom groups are also not the place to turn for medical advice.
-And it’s not just the big things like vaccines or whether to breast or formula feed; this should be a rule across the board.
-Again, in these groups, you will find moms who received their medical degrees watching Grey’s Anatomy and feel they can diagnose their child with many illnesses by looking at an out-of-focus cellphone picture.
+Mom groups are not the place to rely on medical advice.
+Even well-intentioned responses can be inaccurate or conflicting, which can cause unnecessary stress or delay proper care.
+And it’s not just the big things like vaccines or whether to breast- or formula-feed; this should be a rule across the board.
+Again, in these groups, you will find moms who have earned medical degrees watching Grey’s Anatomy and feel they can diagnose their child with many illnesses from an out-of-focus cellphone picture.

 Even if it is an innocent pic of what a mom might think is hand, foot, and mouth disease, or maybe asking if their child’s cheeks look flushed, the mommy MDs go wild.
 Some will lead the poor mom into a frenzy, telling her to call 911 immediately; others will suggest just waiting it out, which could also be dangerous.
 But the best thing to do is leave it to the experts and call your child’s doctor.